Sign Up For Our Newsletter

 Prevent & Eliminate White Scale Buildup & Algae Growth:

 White Scale/Hard Water Mineral Deposits: White scale can be hard to get rid of in water fountains if it is allowed to build up for too long.
-The best suggestion is to prevent is from forming.
+The best suggestion is to prevent it from forming.
 To do this, you can use distilled water in your fountain or use a fountain care product such as Protec Scale and Stain Remover.

 Once you have mineral build up on your fountains you can try the following to remove it:

 CLR - Calcium Lime Remover - This is something you will find at a home improvement store or a discount store such as Wal-Mart or Target.
 It is a general kitchen/bathroom cleaner used for removing mineral deposits.
 Be sure you use a soft, non-abrasive sponge to scrub your fountain.
-We also have a fountain cleaning kit that works great and contains a non-abrasive sponge and a small bottle of lime remover.

 Vinegar and water may help get rid of some of the deposits as well, you will want to leave this sit on your fountain for awhile to let it work and break down the deposits and then scrub with a non-abrasive sponge.

 Algae in your fountain: Algae is going to occur over time in your water fountain because anywhere there is water algae will grow.
 The best solution is to clean your fountain regularly as explained above and to use a type of water clarifier and algae preventative.
 Even though using a fountain care product will slow algae build up, you will still need to clean your water fountain.
 Algae is easily removed by following the cleaning instructions above and can be prevented by keeping your pump running all the time.
-Here is an explanation of the fountain care products that will help prolong algae build-up:
+Here is an explanation of the fountain care products that will help prolong algae buildup:

 Additional Fountain Care Resources: